 Minneapolis Harbor Light Center

 In addition to providing emergency housing, substance abuse treatment programs and free daily meals to hundreds of homeless clients, the Salvation Army Harbor Light Center in Minneapolis provides space for one of the University’s clinics – the Salvation Army Harbor Light.
-Our student interns and faculty from the College of Chiropractic and College of Acupuncture and Chinese Medicine provide care to men and women who would otherwise be unable to receive this type of care.
+Our student interns and faculty from the College of Chiropractic and College of Acupuncture and Chinese Medicine provide quality care.
+This is for men and women who would otherwise be unable to receive this type of care.
 Students gain valuable experience treating patients with a wide range of clinical issues and who face multiple socioeconomic challenges, including homelessness, poverty and chemically dependency.

 Pathways Health Crisis Resource Center